Transfer Learning in Information Criteria-based Feature Selection: Simulation Studies

-The probabilities of the proposed TLCp method and the Cp criterion to select a feature under specific $1/\|\boldsymbol{\delta}\|_2$ values are presented in Figure \ref{bar}.
-Pictures (a), (b) and (c) show that when the regression model in the source domain is similar to the one from the target domain (i.e., 1/$\|\boldsymbol{\delta}\|_2>1$), the $1/\|\boldsymbol{\delta}\|_2$ value is greater, and so are the probabilities of the orthogonal TLCp estimator to select critical features.
-Moreover, for the features whose coefficients are comparatively small (i.e., the second, third, and sixth in the considering model), the probabilities of the orthogonal TLCp estimator to select these features can stay nearly unchanged compared to the orthogonal Cp case.
-In particular, when $1/\|\boldsymbol{\delta}\|_2>2$, the probability of the orthogonal TLCp estimator to identify the fourth and fifth features may be significantly larger than that of the orthogonal Cp estimator.
-However, as depicted in picture (d), the produced orthogonal TLCp estimator may choose incorrect models with a high probability if regression tasks in the target and source domains are considerably different.
-These experimental results are consistent with our theoretical results stated in Corollary \ref{corollary 13}.
-These observations imply that we can generalize the restriction of $\|\boldsymbol{\delta}\|_2$ in Corollary \ref{corollary 13} to a comparatively wide range. {Table \ref{Table 1} shows the (average) estimated regression coefficients for the orthogonal TLCp and Cp methods under specific $1/\|\boldsymbol{\delta}\|_2$ values.
-We can see that the TLCp method can rank the features reliably even when the similarities of target and source tasks are relatively small.}
+{The probabilities of the orthogonal TLCp method and the Cp criterion to select a feature under several specific task similarities are presented in Figure \ref{bar}.
+Figures 2(a), 2(b), and 2(c) show that the greater the task similarity is, so are the probabilities of the TLCp to select critical features.
+The probability of TLCp to select features whose coefficients are small (i.e., the second, third, and sixth ones) is similar to that of Cp.
+However, the probability of TLCp to identify the critical features is remarkably larger than that of Cp when the task similarity is large (i.e., larger than $2$).
+As depicted in figure 2(d), TLCp may choose incorrect models with a high probability if the task similarity is small.
+These experimental results are consistent with our theoretical results in Corollary \ref{corollary 13}.
+The observations imply that we can generalize the restriction of the task dissimilarity in Corollary \ref{corollary 13} to a wide range.
+Table \ref{Table 1} shows the (average) estimated regression coefficients for the TLCp and Cp methods under several task similarities.
+We see that the TLCp method ranks the features reliably when the task similarity is relatively small.}